gauditech/gaudi-docs/docs/defining-apis/actions.md

 ### `validate`

 A `validate` action can be used to run custom validation expressions.
-It expects a `key` which specifies how the errors will be packed into a response object when validation errors occur.
+It expects a `key` which specifies under which field name the error will be added in validation error response.

 #### Syntax